The Impact of Explanations on Fairness in Human-AI Decision-Making: Protected vs Proxy Features: Quantitative Results

 Overall, we find that explanations can help people recognize unfairness in the case of direct bias but not indirect.
-However, regardless of fairness perceptions, in line with \citet{wang2023effects}, we find that explanations lead people to accept model biases leading to less fair decisions.
+This is in line with our intuition that indirect biases are harder for participants to notice.
+However, regardless of fairness perceptions, in line \citet{wang2023effects}, we find that explanations lead people to accept model biases leading to less fair decisions.
+This could be attributed to the presence of explanations assisting humans in rationalizing AI's unfair predictions rather than challenging them.